-1.3.
-ANOMALIES AROUND SUPPORT AND MAINTENANCE EXEMPTION FOR CHILDREN OF DECEASED PARENT
+1.4 ANOMALIES AROUND SUPPORT AND MAINTENANCE EXEMPTION FOR CHILDREN OF DECEASED PARENT

-- 1.3.1.
-Section 82 (2) CATCA 2003 provides an exemption for lifetime payments of money or monies worth to, inter alia, a child of a disponer for the support, maintenance or education of such child provided that provision of such support, maintenance or education is such as would be part of the normal expenditure of a person in the circumstances of the disponer and is reasonable having regard to the financial circumstances of the disponer.
-Section 83 (4) extends this exemption to money or monies worth received by a minor child of the disponer at a time when both the disponer and the other parent of the minor child are dead. - 1.3.2.
-This gives rise to an inequitable anomaly which has become more pronounced as a result of the reduction in threshold amounts and societal changes in recent years.
+- 1.4.1 Section 82 (2) CATCA 2003 as amended by Section 81 Finance Act 2014 provides an exemption for certain payments of money or monies worth to, inter alia, a child of a disponer for the support, maintenance or education of such child up to the age of 25 if in full time education or where the child is permanently incapacitated as defined. r.
+Section 82 (4) extends this exemption to money or monies worth received by a minor child of the disponer or a child in full time education up to the age of 25 at a time when both the disponer and the other parent of the minor child are dead. - 1.4.2 This gives rise to an inequitable anomaly which has become more pronounced as a result of the reduction in threshold amounts and societal changes in recent years.
 This anomaly is caused by the requirement that the other parent of the minor child be dead.